cmu-rss-lab/rosdiscover-evaluation/README.rst

 This will process the launch files supplied in the `experiment.yml` and produce the architecture in `experiments/recovery/subjects/autorally/recovered.architecture.yml`.
 The first time this is run it may take some time because it needs to statically analyze the source for the nodes mentioned in the launch files, but thereafter those results are cached and the analysis will run more quickly.

 3. Check and compare the architectures of the observed and recovered systems.
+This involves three steps.
+  a.
+Produce and check the architecture of the observed system

 .. code::

-  # (a) Produce and check the architecture of the observed system
   $ pipenv run scripts/check-architecture.py observed experiments/recovery/subjects/autorally/experiment.yml
   INFO: Writing Acme to /code/experiments/recovery/subjects/autorally/recovered.architecture.acme
   INFO: Writing Acme to /code/experiments/recovery/subjects/autorally/recovered.architecture.acme